Apple QuickTake: Discontinuation and legacy

 Although the QuickTake models sold well in the education and small business markets, other companies such as Kodak, Fujifilm, Canon, and Nikon shortly thereafter entered the digital market with brands that consumers associated with photography.
 The QuickTake line was discontinued in 1997 shortly after Steve Jobs came back to Apple.
 In an attempt to streamline Apple's operations, Jobs discontinued many non-computer products, including the Newton line of products, the LaserWriter printer line, and the QuickTake cameras.
 The Apple QuickTake camera has since become a collector's item for Apple enthusiasts.

-The QuickTake name was later reused by Apple in iPhones released since 2018 as a feature in its camera app that allows videos to be recorded without switching out of still camera mode.
+Apple later reused the QuickTake name in iPhones released since 2018 as a feature in its camera app, allowing videos to be recorded without switching out of still camera mode.

 Specifications

 Using QuickTake

-The QuickTake 200 can be used with card-readers that can read 5V media cards.
+The QuickTake 200 can be used with card readers that can read 5V media cards.
 For users with an Apple Macintosh running System 7 up to Mac OS 9 with a serial port, the QuickTake 200 can be plugged directly into the computer using the Apple QuickTake camera software.
 The QuickTake 100 and 150 store images internally, not on cards, so they must be used with an Apple serial cable and the QuickTake driver software.

 The 200 model is only officially compatible with the Apple Macintosh for direct connections, while the 100 and 150 model are compatible with both the Apple Macintosh and Microsoft Windows.
 Because the QuickTake 200 is almost identical to the Fuji DS-7 or to Samsung's Kenox SSC-350N, Fuji's software for that camera can be used to gain Windows compatibility for the QuickTake 200.
-Some other software replacements also exist as well as using an external reader for the removable media of the QuickTake 200.
+Other software replacements also exist, as well as using an external reader for the removable media of the QuickTake 200.

-QuickTake cameras cannot be directly connected to Macintoshes running Mac OS X as these machines do not support the old Apple Serial protocol, but image files in the QTK format can still be decoded on modern operating systems using the open source program dcraw or the OS X application GraphicConverter.
+QuickTake cameras can still be directly connected to modern computers using a USB/serial adapter and the open-source programs GPhoto or JQuickTake (100 and 150 models only).
+Image files in the QTK format can still be decoded on modern operating systems using the open source programs dcraw, Gphoto or the OS X application GraphicConverter.
+Quicktake cameras can also be used with Apple II computers.